 For Graduate Students

-The International Programs Office offers AUC graduate students opportunities to study abroad at a partner university for one semester.
+The Office of International Programs and Services offers AUC graduate students opportunities to study abroad at a partner university for one semester.
 This is generally the third semester in a four-semester master's program.
 Not all graduate programs have exchange partners, so you should consult with your graduate adviser to determine your eligibility.

 First-Year Experience (FYE) is a mandatory program that aims to familiarize incoming students with the purposes and expectations of higher education, AUC culture and services, student rights and responsibilities, in addition to academic, personal and social competencies necessary for college success.